Itzy-B/Bus_Route_Map/README.md

 ## IMPORTANT TO BE ABLE TO RUN THE APPLICATION
 Set up a JavaFX environment on your IDE to be able to run the application GUI.

+You might also need to set up the VM options in your run configurations as:
+--module-path "your physical path to JavaFX lib" --add-modules javafx.controls,javafx.fxml

 ***** HOW TO RUN *****